kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 property.

-Because there are obligations of the `id.k8s.io ClusterProperty` that are not meanigfully verifiable until a cluster tries to join a ClusterSet and set its `clusterset.k8s.io ClusterProperty`, the admission controller responsible for setting a `clusterset.k8s.io ClusterProperty` will need the ability to reject such an attempt when it is invalid, and alert `[UNRESOLVED]`
+Because there are obligations of the `id.k8s.io ClusterProperty` that are not meaningfully verifiable until a cluster tries to join a ClusterSet and set its `clusterset.k8s.io ClusterProperty`, the admission controller responsible for setting a `clusterset.k8s.io ClusterProperty` will need the ability to reject such an attempt when it is invalid, and alert `[UNRESOLVED]`